mvac7/SDCC_JOYSTICK_MSXDOS_Lib/README.md

 This library uses functions from the MSX BIOS through interslot calls (CALSLT), so that they can be used in MSXDOS applications.

-Two applications are included in the source code for testing and learning purposes.
+In the source code (\examples), two applications are included for testing and learning purposes.

 This library is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).